okomok/mada/README.md

 In fact, you could build recursive sequences using only iterator abstraction, but number of iterator instances would be exponential-growth in a recursive sequence like above.

+Note `scala.Stream` is not thread-safe, and its `foldRight`, which is the most important method, is not lazy.

 `List` summary: